-Production of crude oil started end of 2020in Apsara field of (Block A): the field is expected to reach a peak rate of 7 500 bbl/d.
+Production of crude oil started at the end of 2020in Apsara field (Block A): the field is expected to reach a peak rate of 7 500 bbl/d.

 Cambodia and Thailand share a maritime area called OCA (Overlapping Claims Area) of 27 000 km², which holds a large quantity of oil and gas.
 Estimates show that the area can contain up to 312 bcm of natural gas.
 An MoU for joint development efforts was signed in 2001 but then suspended in 2009.
 So far, no further common agreement has been reached.